 Nevada is a “community property” state.
 Community property is all property acquired during a marriage by either spouse.
 This property will be divided equally by the court if the parties are not able to come to an agreement that states otherwise.

-Nevada law states that the court shall dispose of any property held in joint tenancy (community property).
-If a party has made a contribution of separate property to the acquisition or improvement of property held in joint tenancy, the court may provide for the reimbursement of that party for his or her contribution.
-The amount of reimbursement must not exceed the amount of the contribution of separate property that can be traced to the acquisition or improvement of property held in joint tenancy, without interest or any adjustment because of an increase in the value of the property held in joint tenancy.
+Nevada law states that the court shall distribute among the parties of any property held in joint tenancy (community property).
+If one spouse has made a contribution of separate property toward the acquisition or improvement of property held as a joint asset, it is possible the court may provide for the reimbursement of that party for his or her contribution.
+However, the amount of reimbursement will not exceed the amount of the initial contribution of separate property traced to the acquisition or improvement of property held in joint tenancy.
+In other words, interest or any adjustment due to an increase in the value of the property held in joint tenancy would not be awarded to the contributing party.
 The amount of reimbursement must not exceed the value, at the time of the disposition, of the property held in joint tenancy for which the contribution of separate property was made.
 In determining whether to provide for the reimbursement, in whole or in part, of a party who has contributed separate property, the court shall consider the following factors:

 (a) The intention of the parties in placing the property in joint tenancy;

 (c ) Any other factor which the court deems relevant in making a just and equitable disposition of that property.
 (Nevada Statutes – Chapter 125./50.)

 Nevada is a community property state.
 In order for the court to determine an equitable distribution of property, it is necessary to distinguish between separate and “community” property.

 Marital property applies to any and all assets acquired during a marriage regardless of which spouse owns the property.
 In some states, marital property also includes the increase in value of separate property.
 Property division becomes especially complicated when retirement funds, mortgages, and marital debts are to be divided.
 Typically, the longer the duration of a marriage, the more these factors may exist.